moritzwilksch/DataScienceEducation/FastAI/ML-notes.md

 - choose embedding size depending on complexity of relationship (Rule of Thumb: Cardinality/2)

 ## Model Agnostic Interpretation
-- Shuffle each column and record changes in accuarcy
+- Shuffle each column and record changes in accuarcy (for now, without retraining the model)
-- Use partial dependence plots
+- Use partial dependence plots (pdpbox, use keras' sklearn wrapper)